afshaan4/loudsounds/README.md

 it'll select that device, so if you get stupid `device not found` errors try adding keywords form the devices name in the list here:
 `for keyword in ["mic", "input", "usb"]:`

+**sensitivity**

+If a noise lasts 15 seconds or more `tap_threshold` gets multiplied by 1.1 If there is a 15 minute quiet stretch `tap_threshold` gets multiplied by 0.9